-Website silo architecture is a system of organizing information and web pages that groups content related to a particular topic within a website’s sitemap.
+Website silo structure SEO is a system of organizing a website’s architecture among web pages that group content related to a particular topic within a website’s sitemap.
 These pages are set up in a hierarchy, from general to specific in top to bottom fashion.

 It’ll make more sense as we go along but to cut a long story short, the whole point of silo architecture is to make your entire site easy to navigate.
 To have a logical and orderly flow so that visitors don’t need a lot of time to learn how to get around.